Section Scheduling at USC

 How can I schedule a Special Topics course?

-- During the 1st period, departments can enter 499 and 599 courses in RNR.U.SCHEDULE.
-Departments must submit a syllabus for 499 and 599 courses to the Curriculum Office (email@example.com) for approval.
+- During the first period, departments can enter 499 and 599 courses in RNR.U.SCHEDULE.
+Departments must submit syllabi for 499 and 599 courses to the Curriculum Office at email@example.com for approval.

-- During the 2nd period, departments can send a free-form email to Frank Chang (firstname.lastname@example.org) and cc Fern Iwata (email@example.com).
-The course syllabus must accompany this email.
+- During the second period, departments can email Frank Chang at firstname.lastname@example.org and CC Fern Iwata.
+Please attach the course syllabus to this email.

-- During the 3rd period, departments in USC College must submit an eDoc with the course syllabus attached.
+- During the third period, departments in Dornsife College must submit an eDoc with the course syllabus attached.

 The sample syllabus template can be viewed as Attachment 13 in the Curriculum Handbook.